kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The opportunity for brotherhood presents itself every time you meet a human being. - Jane Wyman
+    ## Nothing will work unless you do. - Maya Angelou